 It should be noted that the Birmingham Transport Plan will provide the step change in Council policy that is required to meet our objectives, including the Route to Zero targets.
-To achieve these aims previous ways of working and revenue streams will be impacted, in particular by moving away from a car dominated transport system, and reallocating transport space away from the private car, traditional revenue income from car parking may reduce impacting Council finances unless they can be replaced from other sources.
+To achieve these aims previous ways of working and revenue streams will be impacted, in particular by moving away from a car dominated transport system, and reallocating transport space away from the private car, traditional revenue income from car parking may reduce.
 Changing objectives and associated impacts will need to be considered through the Council's future budget processes.